isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    In Kea 1.7.8 an incompatible change was introduced to the syntax of the ``status-get`` response.
 Previously, the HA status for a single relationship was returned within the ``arguments`` map.
-Currently, the returned status is enclosed in the list as described above.
+As of Kea 1.7.8, the returned status is enclosed in the list as described above.
 Any existing code relying on the previous syntax must be updated to work with the new Kea versions.